Mbappe could miss El Clasico after Real Madrid confirm thigh injury

 French striker doubtful after sustaining an injury to the semitendinosus muscle in his left leg, his club says.

-Real Madrid striker Kylian Mbappe is doubtful for the upcoming El Clasico match against Barcelona after the club confirmed he had sustained a thigh injury in his last outing.
+Real Madrid striker Kylian Mbappe is doubtful for the upcoming El Clasico match against Barcelona after the club confirmed he had sustained a thigh injury during his last outing.

-Mbappe’s injury was confirmed by Real Madrid in a statement on Monday, less than two weeks ahead of the May 10 fixture, which is the biggest match in Spanish domestic football.
+Mbappe’s injury was confirmed by Real Madrid in a statement on Monday, less than two weeks before the May 10 fixture, which is the biggest match in Spanish domestic football.

 Recommended Storieslist of 3 items